SwissLife-OSS/snapshooter/README.md

 The Snapshooter assert functionality is not limited to Xunit asserts, it also could be used Fluent Assertsions or another assert tool.

-## Concatenate Ignore / Asserts / IsType checks
+## Concatenate Ignore & Asserts checks

 All the ignore, isType or assert field checks can be concatenated.